tinoryj/FeatureSpy/Simulator/README.md

 3. clang/llvm (For compiling source code)
 4. python (For faking offer file generator)
 5. git (System components used for downloading Linux datasets)
-6. curl/golang/jq (System components used for downloading CouchDB datasets)
+6. curl/golang/jq (System components used for downloading docker-based datasets)

 The above packages can be installed via the `apt` package management tool with the following commands on Ubuntu.